jhotadhari/react-native-mapsforge-vtm/README.md

     return <SafeAreaView>

         <MapContainer
-            mapViewNativeTag={ mainMapViewId /* Not possible to control this prop, it's just to lift the state up */ }
+            nativeNodeHandle={ mapViewNativeNodeHandle /* Not possible to control this prop, it's just to lift the state up */ }
-            setMapViewNativeTag={ setMainMapViewId }
+            setNativeNodeHandle={ setMapViewNativeNodeHandle }
             height={ height }
             width={ width /* defaults to full width */ }
             center={ {